 - Have you optimized your website’s loading speed for mobile?

-If you want to check your website’s mobile friendliness, Google's Mobile-Friendly Test or W3C's MobileOK Checker can lend you a hand.
+If you want to check your website’s mobile-friendliness, Google's Mobile-Friendly Test or W3C's MobileOK Checker can lend you a hand.
 You can also get some quick tips in our “5 steps to make your Joomla site mobile friendly”.

 And is it SEO friendly too?

-Before letting your site go live and allowing both real people as well as robots access it, you need to make sure that your website is easy to find/crawl too.
+Before letting your site go live and allowing both real people, as well as robots, access it, you need to make sure that your website is easy to find/crawl too.

-So, let’s look back to see if your titles and metadata are optimized – meaning that they’re short, contain your targeted keywords, reflect the content of each page exactly, not repetitive on all pages, etc. Also check for: canonical URLs, redirect for invalid link, URLs are all short and understandable – not randomly generated, all images has Alt tags.
+So, let’s look back to see if your titles and metadata are optimized – meaning that they’re short, contain your targeted keywords, reflect the content of each page exactly, not repetitive on all pages, etc. Also, check for: canonical URLs, redirect for the invalid link, URLs are all short and understandable – not randomly generated, all images has Alt tags.

 Plus, you need a sitemap.xml file for search engines to easily index your website too!
 Add this sitemap to your Google Webmaster Tools.
 You can use XML-Sitemaps to automatically generate this file for you.
 Or you can alternatively use Joomla extensions like JSitemap.
 Your final sitemap link should be like this: www.mydomain.com/sitemap.xml.